csc301-fall-2019/team-project-chalmer-s-cards/d3/README.md

 #### This program should be tested on a laptop with a webcam

+## Description
+Our application: Our application is a detects and tracks humans from a live or recorded video feed, and keeps track of a counter for the number of times people enter and leave a space.
+From an end-user's perspective, our application will be used for counting the number of people coming in and out of a homeless shelter.
+This information can then be used to keep track of the occupancy of a shelter by taking the difference of those two figures.
+This will be used to ensure that the number of people in a homeless shelter do not go over the fire occupancy limit.

+Context: Part of a homeless shelters requirements is to always keep track of the occupancy of the building to keep the number of people within fire code specifications.
+When a shelter reaches full capacity, clients who unfortunately seek refuge in these shelters need to be deferred to another which is the problem we are trying to solve with this project.
+This project looks to aid the shelter referral process by providing a simple solution; a counter that streamlines the process of counting the flow of people in and out of a building.
+This information is then readily available to other shelters so clients can be referred to shelters with vacancy quickly.
+The objective of this project to ensure everyone has a hot meal and a place to sleep on a cold night.

+Value: Currently, there is a system in place that does keep track of the occupancy of homeless shelters, but it is insanely slow and inaccurate.
+The aim of our application is to improve upon this system and ensure that occupancy counts are accurate, and real-time, as to ensure that everyone is referred quickly to a free shelter.

 ## Credits
 [this amazing blog from pysource](https://pysource.com/2019/07/08/yolo-real-time-detection-on-cpu/) .
 [this amazing blog from pyimagesearch](https://www.pyimagesearch.com/2018/08/13/opencv-people-counter/) .